Maarten van Rossem: Television

 Van Rossem is a regular guest in talkshows and news programs.
 He has had a history column in several programs.
 He has presented a number of programs himself, including (historical) documentaries and a quiz.

 Van Rossem was a friend of Theo van Gogh.
-They made a 1997 talkshow together on local Amsterdam network AT5, and he played a role in one of his films.
+They made a 1997 talkshow together on local Amsterdam network AT5, and he played a role in In the Interest of the State, one of his films.

-Since 2012 Van Rossem has been the sole jury member on the Dutch version of De Slimste Mens quiz.
+Between 2012 and 2025, Van Rossem was the sole jury member on the Dutch version of De Slimste Mens quiz.
+Paulien Cornelisse succeeded him in this role in 2025.

 In the summer of 2012 he toured the United States in preparation of a documentary series on the 2012 presidential elections.

 Together with his siblings Vincent and Sis he has presented a program on Dutch, Belgian and German cities.
-Sis passed away in 2022.
-In 2019 he made a similar show with Vincent about cities in former East Germany.
+Sis died in 2022.
+In 2019, he made a similar show with Vincent about cities in former East Germany.
+In 2023, Van Rossem and Vincent presented the show De Broeders Van Rossem.
+As of November 2025, Van Rossem and Philip Freriks are scheduled to present the travel television show Maarten & Philip op het spoor door Europa in which they travel through Europe by train.

 Politics

 During the 2012 Dutch general elections he was a lijstduwer for the Labour Party, which earned them 5,929 votes, ranking him the 16th most popular candidate.

 Although having disavowed Labour because of its role in the second Rutte cabinet and having voted for D66 in 2017, he was lijstduwer in his home city of Utrecht for the 2022 Dutch municipal elections, claiming local was different than national.